01A Predictable Retirement

 This lifetime income is important for retirement planning purposes.
 People can know what they will receive every month for the rest of their lives.
 Many retirement systems have built-in cost-of-living adjustments to make sure annuities retain their buying power over time.

 Some retirement systems have stipulations where retirees must choose trade-offs between how big the annuity payment is versus how much a spouse receives should the retiree pass away.
 Here is an example.
 A retirement system’s default is for a surviving spouse to receive 50% of the retiree’s annuity.
 The system gives retirees a couple of options for making the surviving spouse’s benefit greater.
 In exchange for a 12.5% reduction in the annuity, the surviving spouse receives 75% of the annuity after the retiree’s death.
-In exchange for a 25% reduction in annuity, the retirement system pays out 100% of the reduced annuity until both spouses pass away.
+In exchange for a 25% reduction in an annuity, the retirement system pays out 100% of the reduced annuity until both spouses pass away.

 Guaranteed income is a huge benefit for public servants.
 In a world that has largely gone to defined contribution plans, a defined benefit plan is immensely desirable.

-What Makes Government Retirement Benefits So Good?
+What Makes Government Retirement Benefits so Good?

 Public service is one of the most stable lines of work one can pursue.
 Even when a career public servant is negatively affected by a reduction in force, government organizations do all they can to help their staff keep jobs.
-In addition to the stability offered by public service, retirement benefits are a big selling point to potential new hires.
+In addition to the stability offered by public service, retirement benefits are a big selling point for potential new hires.

 It is no secret the value of public service retirement benefits has eroded in recent history; however, so has the value of similar benefits in the private sector.
 Government retirement benefits aren’t what they once were, but they’re still beating the private sector.